Italian archaeologists digging in a small Tuscan village have unearthed part of what they believe is a large and impressive ancient Roman mosaic.

 "We speculated the mosaic floor extends further, thus we tested the hypothesis with a survey dig," Cantini said.

 The excavation proved Cantini and his team were right.

 Parts of two floor mosaics came to light.
 The older one consisted of geometric patterns framed by red decorations with acanthus and vine leaves in various shades of grey, blue and black.
 The other displayed scenes with animals, flowers, geometric patterns framed by octagons.
 Catching the attention at the center of one of such octagons, is the bust of a man with a tunic and large eyes.

 "We believe it is not a portrait, but just a decoration," Alderighi said.

 According to the archaeologists, the investigated portion of the villa had an hexagonal structure with rooms opening onto a central hall.

-The archaeologists estimate the size of the floor mosaic to be about 300 square meters (984 square feet).
-They only have unearthed one-eighth of it.
+"We estimate the size of the floor mosaic to be about 300 square meters (984 square feet).
+We only have unearthed one-eighth of it," Cantini said.

-Unfortunately, most of the mosaic lay beneath an industrial shed.
-Although the archaeologists believe the artwork is still intact, it's unlikely it will be brought to light in the near future.
+Unfortunately, most of the mosaic lies beneath an industrial shed.
+Although the archaeologists believe the artwork is still intact, it is unlikely it will be brought to light in the near future.